VishveshSharma2005/onlinestore/README.md

 # onlinestore
 Its online electronics store.
 For educational purpose.
-Just go through html and css file
+Just go through html and css files
 Source code is there